Administrative divisions of Nazi Germany: Territorial expansion into Eastern Europe

 To expand the Lebensraum of the German people, the Slavic, Baltic and other populations of Eastern Europe were intended to be wiped out through a combined process of extermination, expulsion, starvation, and enslavement that would effectively Germanize these territories in the long run.
 Nazi racial offices planned that the colonization with Germanic peoples of these conquered eastern territories was to proceed most intensively in the three so-called Siedlungsmarken (Settlement marches) or Reichsmarken of Ingermannland (Ingria), the Memel-Narew area, and the Southern Ukraine and the Crimean peninsula.
-The latter of these was intended to be newly re-organized as a Gotengau (Gau of the Goths), in honour of the Crimean Goths who had at one point dwelled there.
+The latter of these was intended to be newly re-organized as a Gau Gotenland (Gau of Gothland), in honour of the Crimean Goths who had at one point dwelled there.
 Of the Baltic countries, Peipusland was proposed as a replacement-name for Estonia, and Dünaland for Latvia.

 In a conference on 16 July 1941, discussing the future organization of the conquered Soviet territories, Hitler stated his intention to turn not only the areas mentioned above but also the entire Baltic region (Reichskommissariat Ostland), the Volga German colony, and the Baku district into future Reichsgebieten (Reich territories).
 On 3 November 1941, he also elaborated on the toponymic aspect of Germanizing the east:

 In the eastern territories I will replace the Slavic geographic names with German names.
 The Crimea could, for instance, be called Gotenland. [...]
 We need names that will confirm our rights which go back for two thousand years.